Medusa (comics): Fictional character biography

-Medusa has been known to join the Fantastic Four as a full team member for brief periods.
-She became a temporary replacement for Susan Richards, known as the Invisible Girl at that time when on family leave, caring for her comatose son Franklin Richards.
+Medusa has joined the Fantastic Four as a full team member for brief periods.
+She became a temporary replacement for Susan Richards, known as the Invisible Girl at that time, when Richards went on family leave to care for her comatose son Franklin Richards.
 Through her relations with the Fantastic Four, Medusa and Black Bolt have sought to achieve an understanding and peace between the races of Earth and Attilan.
 Nevertheless, the Inhumans have been forced to relocate their home of Attilan several times due to continued human hostility.

 Black Bolt would eventually become the king of the Inhumans upon the death of his parents.
 Medusa oversaw the moving of Attilan to the Blue Area of the Moon.
 Alongside the Inhuman Royal Family, she battled the Avengers under Maximus's mind control.
 Medusa and Black Bolt were then married and Medusa was made queen, becoming both royal consort and royal interpreter.

 When Medusa became pregnant, Attilan's Genetics Council argued that the pregnancy should be terminated due to the possibility of the child inheriting Maximus' insanity coupled with Black Bolt's immense and destructive power.
 Medusa defied the council and fled to Earth to avoid the compulsory abortion and live anonymously in the desert until the child was born, a son named Ahura.

 Black Bolt reconciled with Medusa and the pair returned to Attilan and turned their infant son over to the Genetics Council.
 Following these events, Ahura was not mentioned or seen in the Marvel Universe for several years.

 Later, alongside the Inhumans and the original X-Factor, she battled Apocalypse.
 Alongside the Inhumans and Avengers, she also battled the Brethren.